meadams2/GradientDescent/README.md

-# GradientDescent
-Gradient Descent in Context of Neural Networks
+# Gradient Descent in Context of Neural Networks